-In April 2025, we sent a proxy letter regarding Boston Partners' votes against the proposal to transact other business because the details of other business were not disclosed.

-18. United Overseas Bank Ltd. (U11-SG): U11-SG provides a range of financial solutions.
+- In April 2025 and 2024, we sent a proxy letter informing MPC of Boston Partners' votes for the shareholder proposal to adopt a simple majority vote as it would improve shareholder rights.
+Not likely material. - 12.
+NatWest Group Pic (NWG-GB): NWG-GB is a British banking and insurance holding company.
+In April 2025, we sent a proxy letter to inform NWG-GB that Boston Partners withheld votes from director nominee Dangeard because the company announced he will step down at this annual meeting.
+This is not material. - 13.
+United Overseas Bank Ltd. (U11-SG): U11-SG provides a range of financial solutions.
 We sent a proxy letter in April 2021 regarding our votes against incumbent members of the nominating committee because of the lack of sufficient gender diversity on the Board.
 There are now two women on the Board which satisfies our policy.
 In September 2021, we engaged with U11-SG to elect another independent Board member to the Nominating Committee, to disclose complaints made on its whistleblower line, and to disclose the number of suppliers audited annually.
 The Nominating Committee of the Board is now 60% independent.
 We also sent a proxy letter in April 2022 regarding our votes against one director nominee due to overboarding concerns.
 This is not material.
 We reiterated our suggestion to disclose whistleblower data and supplier audit information in January 2023.
 It is possible U11-SG could disclose this information in the future given their well-developed sustainability disclosure.